mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 GCE VMs do not allow inbound HTTP traffic by default.
 To allow it, you must create a firewall rule that accepts TCP connections on port 80 (the standard port for plaintext HTTP traffic).

-An easy way to do this is to apply the rule to any VM with the tag `http-server` and then add that tag to any GCE VMs you want to receive HTTP traffic:
+An easy way to do this is to apply the rule to any VM with the tag `http-server`:

 ```bash
 VM_TAGS="http-server"